On the jumping phenomenon of $\dim_{\mathbb{C}}H^q(\mathcal{X}_t,\mathcal{E}_t)$: Obstructions

 \begin{remark} The radius of convergence of each extension $\alpha(t)$ may be different as $\alpha=\alpha(0)$ varies.
-However, since $H^q(X,E)$ is finite dimensional, we can simply choose a basis, for instance, consisting of harmonic forms with respective to a certain hermitian metric.
+However, since $H^q(X,E)$ is finite dimensional, we can simply choose a basis, for instance, one consisting of harmonic forms with respect to a fixed hermitian metric.
 Then we obtain a minimum radius of convergence, uniform in all $[\alpha]\in H^q(X,E)$. \end{remark}

 Next we shall demonstrate that there is another obstruction for an extension to be nonzero.

 \begin{proposition} A non-exact element $\beta\in\ker(\dbar_E^q)$ admits a local extension $\beta(t)\in\Gamma(U,\pi_*\mathcal{D}^q)$ such that $\beta(t)$ is exact for $t\neq 0$ if and only if there exist $n\geq 1$ and $[j_0^{n-1}(\alpha_{n-1})(t)]\in H^{q-1}((\pi_*\mathcal{D}^{\bullet})_0\otimes\mathcal{O}_{B,0}/m_0^n)$ such that